-Pompeii was an ancient city that was destroyed by the eruption of Mount Vesuvius in 79 AD.
-The infamous city was buried under meters of ash, and it wasn’t rediscovered until over 1500 years later.
+Pompeii was an ancient city destroyed by the eruption of Mount Vesuvius in 79 AD.
+The infamous city was buried under meters of ash and wasn’t rediscovered until over 1500 years later.

-Today, Pompeii is a popular tourist destination, and it’s one of the best things to see in Italy.
-It’s an eerie but fascinating place to visit, and it gives you a unique insight into what life was like in Rome in the middle ages.
+Today, Pompeii is a popular tourist destination, one of Italy’s best things to see.
+It’s an eerie but fascinating place to visit, and it gives you a unique insight into what life was like in Rome in the Middle Ages.

-A visit to Pompeii is not for the faint of heart.
-The city is extremely well-preserved, but it’s also very eerie.
-It’s easy to imagine the terror that the citizens must have felt as they were buried alive by the volcanic ash.
-But despite its gruesome history, the ancient ruins of Pompeii are one of the best places to visit in Italy.
+Exploring Pompeii is not for the faint of heart.
+The city is exceptionally well-preserved, but it’s also very eerie.
+It’s easy to imagine the terror the citizens must have felt as they were buried alive by the volcanic ash.
+But despite its gruesome history, Pompeii’s ancient ruins are one of Italy’s best places to visit.

-I recommend taking a guided tour of the ruins with an archaeologist, without one, you won’t have as much intel into the history and the significance of what you’ll be viewing.
-There are plenty of tours to choose from, and a guide will be able to answer any questions that you have.
+I recommend taking a guided tour of the ruins with an archaeologist.
+Without one, you won’t have as much intel into the history and the significance of what you’ll be viewing.
+There are plenty of tours to choose from, and a guide can answer any questions.

-This Pompeii tour takes you through the city of Pompeii as well as the nearby town of Herculaneum, which was also destroyed by the eruption of Mount Vesuvius.
+This Pompeii tour takes you through the city of Pompeii and the nearby town of Herculaneum, which was also destroyed by the eruption of Mount Vesuvius.
 You’ll get to enjoy a nice lunch and wine tasting before heading back to Pompeii for more exploring of the prehistoric sites.

-Pro tip: Pompeii is located near Naples, and it’s easy to visit Pompeii and Mt.
-Vesuvius in one day.
-I recommend doing a guided tour of Pompeii in the morning and then taking the bus up to Mt.
+Pro tip: Pompeii is located near Naples, and visiting Pompeii and Mt.
+Vesuvius in one day is easy.
+I recommend doing a guided tour of Pompeii in the morning and then taking the bus to Mt.
 Vesuvius in the afternoon.
 That way, you can learn about the city and its history before exploring the volcano that destroyed it.